 If one were to eat breakfast in a restaurant, typical Western continental breakfast foods are common:

 breakfast potatoes and a biscuit.

 Behavior expectations and mannerisms in American restaurants.

-What Americans Eat for Breakfast at Work
+What Americans in the USA Eat for Breakfast at Work

 The other area you may see breakfast being served in a work-related situation is at a conference.
 Often conferences, workshops and training programs start first-thing in the morning- 8:30 or 9am.
 Often, outside the training room or meeting area, a table will display some of the foods already mentioned: bagels, donuts, pastries, fruits.
 Usually there is no hot, cooked food at these events.
 Drinks like coffee, tea, hot chocolate or juice are also available.
 In most early morning training programs I have been to, participants collect drinks and food, take them to their table and slowly eat them throughout the session.
 Often eating during meetings and training programs is tricky.
 Most of us tend to make sure we are not eating anything too crunchy or messy (with crumbs).

 The typical hours or times of day Americans eat breakfast may vary on the day of the week or their school or work schedule.
 Breakfast may be eaten anywhere between 6:30 – 9am on the weekday, while a breakfast or a brunch (a mix of breakfast and lunch) could be eaten on the weekend from 10am -2pm.

 Summing it Up

 Americans may seem to prefer sweet and cold breakfast foods.
 While not all breakfast portions are small, many would be during a weekday.
 While not all breakfast menu items are sweet (like the stuffed, fruit french toast, to the right) or cold, such as eggs and toast, many may of these are not typical on a weekday.
 One thing you can bank on is that American breakfast foods won’t be as spicy as Indian breakfast foods, that’s for sure!